kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

 ## The limitation of class/(struct+protocol) based approach

--   Its easy to add new case/event type wither by suclassing or new struct conforming to the type.
+-   Its easy to add new case/event type wither by subclassing or new struct conforming to the type.
 We will stick with subclassing here.

 ```swift